Human Functioning and Rehabilitation Science Ph.D.

 REQUIREMENTS FOR ADMISSION TO GRADUATE STUDIES FOR THE DEGREE OF DOCTOR OF PHILOSOPHY

 Students with at least a master’s degree or the equivalent in a health-related field (e.g., kinesiology, exercise physiology, exercise science, movement sciences, communication sciences and disorders, rehabilitation science, nursing, biomedical science, laboratory science, etc.) may apply.
-Evaluations will be based upon the applicant’s grade point average, scores on the Graduate Record Exam (strongly recommended but not required), previous research experience, a statement of purpose for graduate study, and letters of reference.
+Evaluations will be based upon the applicant’s grade point average, scores on the Graduate Record Exam (which may be waived for those who have successfully completed a master’s thesis), previous research experience, a statement of purpose for graduate study, and three letters of reference.
 In rare circumstances students with a bachelor of science degree showing exceptional promise as evidenced by their previous research experience, mentor recommendations, undergraduate GPA, and GRE scores (required in this case) will be considered.

 MINIMUM DEGREE REQUIREMENTS